m-kovalsky/fabric_cat_tools/README.md

 > **workspaceName** [str](https://docs.python.org/3/library/stdtypes.html#str)
 >
 >> Optional; The workspace where the semantic model resides.
+### Returns
+> A printout stating the success/failure of the operation.

 ---
 ## refresh_semantic_model
 #### Performs a refresh on a semantic model.